-I will first lay out some background on the Choctaw Nation of Oklahoma and the challenges it faces in providing services to its members, as well as to members of dozens of other tribes who live within the Nation's service area.
-I will then examine some of the reasons why the provision of safe, quality, affordable housing in Indian Country generally, and within the Choctaw Nation in particular, is such a challenge.
-This will be followed by background information on the federal legislative and administrative efforts to address that challenge, which ultimately culminated in the passage of NAHASDA.
-I will then provide some examples of the innovative and effective housing programs administered through the Choctaw Nation Housing Authority, to show why this Congress should continue to support tribal housing programs and work to quickly approve the reauthorization of NAHASDA during this current fiscal year.
-Importantly, that reauthorization should include the affirmation of the negotiated-rulemaking process to maintain the government-to-government relationship between tribes and the federal government.
-Like all federal legislation that aims to accommodate the needs of many tribes across the country, NAHASDA has some minor shortcomings, so in conclusion I will point to an issue that Congress may consider examining for potential revision in the upcoming reauthorization of NAHASDA.
+I will also lay out some background on the CNO and the challenges it faces in providing services to its members, as well as to members of dozens of other tribes who live within our Nation's service area.
+I will then examine some of the reasons why the provision of safe, quality, affordable housing in Indian Country generally, and within the CNO in particular, is such a challenge.
+This will be followed by background information on the federal legislative and administrative efforts to address that challenge, which ultimately culminated in the passage of the NAHASDA.
+That will lead me into examples of the innovative and effective housing programs administered through the HACNO, including the use of leveraging, to show why this Congress should continue to support tribal housing programs and work to quickly approve the reauthorization of the NAHASDA during this current fiscal year.
+Importantly, that reauthorization should include, as Senator Barrasso's bill currently does, the affirmation and respect for the negotiated-rulemaking process.
+Like all federal legislation that aims to accommodate the needs of many tribes across the country, from the perspective of a practitioner, there are some minor points in Senator Barrasso's bill that could be refined to increase its effectiveness, so in conclusion I will point out of those that Congress may consider examining for potential revision in the upcoming legislative process for the NAHASDA reauthorization.